Yes, Soup for you! - Benefits of soups for weight loss

 Adding legumes (dried beans or peas) will add a satisfying, high-fiber carb that is also high in protein, vitamins, and minerals.
-I bragged about beans in my January post.
-These nitrogen-fixing gems should be celebrated and spotlighted in our diets.
+These gems should be celebrated and spotlighted in our diets.
 Instead, they are often the butt of gas jokes (pun intended).
 By the way, post-meal gas will lessen with regular intake of beans.

 For me, soup is comforting, both physically and emotionally.
 We all have our own favorites.
 I'll share mine with you.

 Ham & Split Pea Soup.
-My Aunt Susie made this for the family on a cold, overcast day while we were on vacation in the Pacific Northwest.
+My Aunt Susie made this for the family on a cold, overcast summer day while we were on vacation in the Pacific Northwest.
 I felt incredibly happy and nourished eating her soup.
 My aunt claims no fame to having a special recipe; she simply uses the recipe on the bag of dry split peas and tweaks it here and there.
 But she does use a ham hock.
-Folks, this is great reason to cook a real ham.
+Folks, this is a great reason to cook a real ham.
 Not only will it be a lot lower in sodium than packaged ham, but it makes the best darn soup ever.
-Here's Emeril's recipe for ham and pea soup.
+Here's Emeril Lagasse's recipe for Ham and Split Pea Soup.

 Soup will be modest in sodium if you use homemade stock, unprocessed meat, fish, or poultry, and add very little salt to the simmering soup.
 If you use packaged broth or stock, then choose no-sodium or at the very least, reduced sodium types.
-If you use the iPod or iPhoneMyNetDiary app, then you can modify your recipe to get the sodium down to what is acceptable to you.
-The "Dietary Guidelines for Americans" recommend limiting sodium to either 2300 mg or 1500 mg per day, depending upon your medical condition.Foods & Recipes->Soup
+If you use MyNetDiary, then you can modify your recipe to get the sodium down to what is acceptable to you.
+The "Dietary Guidelines for Americans" recommend limiting sodium to either 2300 mg or 1500 mg per day, depending upon your medical status.